 Review Your Anti-Discrimination and Bias Policies

-Last but not least, review your nondiscrimination and anti-harassment policies, and make sure this information is included in job descriptions, employee handbooks and your career page.
+Review your nondiscrimination and anti-harassment policies, and make sure this information is included in job descriptions, employee handbooks and your careers page.
 In addition to your policies, provide employees with information and resources on who to reach out to in different situations.
 Include clear steps for what is going to happen so people know what to expect when they file a complaint.